Emission of time-ordered photon pairs from a coherently-driven Kerr microcavity

-Interestingly, we can determine a measurement of the $1p$ excitation number $n_{b,M}(T)$ independently from the correlation measurement, using the fact that $n_b(T)=KI_{1p,N}(T)$, where $I_{1p,N}(T)$ is the Bogoliubov emission intensity at the Normal $1p$ frequency, integrated over the narrow emission peak, and that within this temperature range, $K$ is a single unknown constant.
-In Fig.\ref{fig2}.d, we thus plot $(A_{Mc},n_{b,M})[T]$ and determine $K$ so to obtain the best fit with eq.(\ref{eq:A_of_n}).
-We obtain a reasonable agreement, which allows us to determine that $n_b$ increases from $n_b\simeq 0.05$ at $T=4\,$K to $n_b\simeq 0.25$ at $T=10\,$K. In all the considered range of temperatures, the system thus remains deep in the quantum regime.
+\mrc{For additional consistency check, we measured the $1p$ Bogoliubov excitation number $n_{b}(T)$ independently from the $\xi$ and Eq.(\ref{A_of_alpha}), using the fact that $n_b(T)= KI_{1p,N}(T)$, where $I_{1p,N}(T)$ is the Bogoliubov emission intensity at the Normal $1p$ frequency, integrated over the narrow emission peak, and that within this temperature range, $K$ is a single unknown constant.
+The values of $n_b(T)$ obtained in the $7\,\mu$m microcavity $1p$ mode is plotted in Fig.\ref{fig:fig2}.(d), as a function of the correlation amplitude $A(T)$ determined earlier.
+The pairs $(n_b,A)[T]$ are expected to agree with Eq.(\ref{eq:A_of_n}) to within a single unknown factor $K$ which is left as a free fit parameters.
+We obtain a reasonable agreement, which allows us to determine that $n_b$ increases from $n_b\simeq 0.05$ at $T=4\,$K to $n_b\simeq 0.25$ at $T=10\,$K. In all the considered range of temperatures, the system thus remains deep in the quantum regime.}